 Regardless of which tool you choose, follow these practices:

-5. Consider the trust model.
+Consider the trust model.
 When functionality is equivalent, a tool with a smaller trust surface requires less trust.
-Client-side tools keep all processing in your browser, while server-assisted tools require trusting additional infrastructure.
+Client-side tools keep all processing in your browser, while API-assisted (client-side signing) tools require trusting additional infrastructure.

 Conclusion

 From a pure security standpoint, client-side tools have a smaller attack surface for Solana rent recovery.
 The trust model is simpler and the code is more transparent since it runs in your browser.
-However, server-assisted tools like RefundYourSOL have operated for years without known security incidents, demonstrating that a larger attack surface does not automatically mean a tool is unsafe.
+However, API-assisted (client-side signing) tools like RefundYourSOL have operated for years without known security incidents, demonstrating that a larger attack surface does not automatically mean a tool is unsafe.

-When choosing a tool, consider the security model alongside other factors like fees, track record, and ease of use.
+When choosing a tool, consider the security model alongside fees and track record.
+SolRecover offers the strongest combination: a fully client-side architecture with no backend server involvement, direct Helius RPC connections, and the lowest fee at 1.9%.
 For our full tool comparison, see our rent recovery tool analysis.

-Disclosure: SolanaInfo is affiliated with SolRecover.io, one of the client-side tools discussed in this article.
+Disclosure: SolanaInfo is operated by the same team behind SolRecover.io, one of the client-side tools discussed in this article.
+We encourage readers to independently verify the claims in this comparison.